-Beginning in 2020, the International Maritime Organization's MARPOL Annex 6 rule requires marine vessels traveling in specified international waters to have reduced sulfur emissions, either by adding scrubbers to their high sulfur residual fuel-fired engines or by switching to a compliant lower sulfur fuel mix (low sulfur residual, ULSD, or a combination).
-Although the LFMM does not directly represent the export of fuel specific for use by international marine vessels to meet MARPOL requirements, it does model low sulfur residual and ULSD production and allows for exports of each to the global international market.
+Beginning in 2020, the International Maritime Organization's MARPOL Annex 6 rule requires marine vessels traveling in specified international waters to reduce sulfur emissions, either by adding scrubbers to their high-sulfur residual fuel-fired engines or by switching to a compliant lower-sulfur fuel mix (low-sulfur residual, ULSD, or a combination).
+Although the LFMM does not directly represent fuel exports that international marine vessels use to meet MARPOL requirements, it does model low-sulfur residual and ULSD production and allows exports of each to the global international market.
 In addition, the Transportation Demand Module (TDM) provides the LFMM with demand for any fuel purchased at U.S. ports by marine vessels.